Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Spherically symmetric static solutions

 Equation (\ref{sec:theory:eq:spin-fluid-eos-fermions}) describes a fermion fluid with no spin polarization with a number density $n$.
 The equation can also be rewritten using the fermion mass $m_\mathrm{f}$ and the restmass density $\rho$:

-The goal is to find out if and at what densities such a system produces significant contributions to the effective energy density $e_\mathrm{eff} = e - \kappa s^2$ (see \eqref{eq:effective_quantities}), which has contributions from the energy density $e$ and the spin-density scalar $s^2$.
-We derive an expression to find out where the spin effects have a certain relative magnitude $\eta := \kappa s^2/e$ compared to the energy density.
-Locally, the energy density can be written as a restmass density $e = \rho$.
-By setting \eqref{eq:s2_fermion_ansatz} equal to $\eta \times e$ one thus obtains:
+The goal is to find out if and at what densities such a system produces significant contributions to the effective energy density \LM{(in SI units)} $e_\mathrm{eff} = e - \kappa \LM{c^2} s^2$ (see \eqref{eq:effective_quantities}), which has contributions from the energy density $e$ and the spin-density scalar $s^2$.
+We derive an expression to find out where the spin effects have a certain relative magnitude $\eta := \kappa \LM{c^2} s^2/e$ compared to the energy density.
+Locally, the energy density can be written as a restmass density $e = \LM{c^2} \rho$. \LM{By setting $\kappa c^2 s^2$} equal to $\eta \times e$ one thus obtains:

 For a given fermion with mass $m_\mathrm{f}$ this is the density at which the spin-effects have a relative contribution of $\eta$.
 As an example, we consider the case where the spin density of neutrons contribute $1\%$ ($\eta = 0.01$) of the energy density $e$.
 We obtain a density of $\rho \simeq 9.718 \cdot 10^{50} kg/m^3$.
 This is far beyond the typical densities found in neutron stars of just several times the nuclear saturation density $\rho_\mathrm{sat} \approx 2.7 \cdot 10^{17} kg/m^3 = n_{nuc} m_n$ \cite{Lattimer:2021emm}, where $m_n$ is the neutron mass and $n_{nuc}=0.16\,$fm$^{-3}$ is the average nucleon number density.
 This situation is similar for all fermions known to the standard model.
 To our understanding, densities in this order of magnitude can only be expected in the early universe and near black hole singularities.
-The impact of torsion effects in neutron stars due to microphysical spin is therefore negligible. \\
+The impact of torsion effects in neutron stars due to microphysical spin is therefore negligible. \LM{This result is consistent with earlier works that estimated that torsion effects only become important at very high densities (see e.g. \cite{HehlReview76}).} \\